devgupta0513/HOME-PAFE-GYM/README.md

-# Landing-Page
+# home-Page-GYM
-I have tried to make a landing page of gym with the help of HTML5 %CSS3
+I have tried to make a home page of gym with the help of HTML5 %CSS3